geomstats/geomstats/docs/contributing/index.rst

     A great way to start contributing to geomstats is to pick an item from the list of `good first issues
     <https://github.com/geomstats/geomstats/labels/good%20first%20issue>`_
     in the issue tracker.
-Resolving these issues allow you to start contributing to the project without much prior knowledge.
-If you have already contributed to geomstats, you should look at Easy issues instead.
+Resolving these issues will allow you to start contributing to the project without much prior knowledge.
+If you have already contributed to geomstats, you should look at easy issues instead.

 .. topic:: starter project tag